Accounts can become frozen in the following circumstances:

 Take these steps to prevent account freezing:

-- Check that your registered email address is correct and always keep it up-to-date.
+1. Check that your registered email address is correct and always up-to-date.

-- Assign any other appropriate staff as account Owners.
-All account owners will receive warning notifications.
-Sirv accounts can have one Primary Owner and multiple Owners – see the 6 roles and permissions available.
+3. Invite your team members to join your Sirv account.
+All users with the "Owner" role will receive a warning email if ever there is a problem that requires action.
+Sirv accounts can have one Primary Owner and multiple Owners - see the 6 roles and permissions available.